 In particular, there are many summer camps out there and these are often looking for paid counselors.
 Likewise, some schools run summer programs and look for teachers to get involved in these.

 In some cases, it’s even possible to earn extra money from your own employer, as some schools will pay staff members to help with administration and curriculum processes.

 Typically this means that there may be more income options for you in the summer, although it may take a bit of searching to find them.

 Teaching A Virtual Class

-But, there is growing interest in virtual classes at the high school level too.
-Doing so allows schools to provide education in topics that aren’t normally covered by the curriculum.
+But, there is a growing interest in virtual classes at the high school level too.
+Doing so allows schools to provide education on topics that aren’t normally covered by the curriculum.

 As such, this type of class can represent an additional way to earn money for a teacher.
 In many cases, you may even be teaching some of the same students that you do regularly.
 Now, this area is still in its relatively early stages but it can still be worth looking to see whether there are any opportunities to teach digitally in your area.